itthinx/groups/readme.txt

 == Changelog ==

+= 2.4.0 =
+* Improved performance when filtering the users list by groups to avoid issues with large user bases.
+* Tested with the latest WordPress 4.9.
+* Updated the minimum required WordPress version to 4.6.

 = 2.3.1 =
 * Fixed several points where warnings related to the use of count() and the Countable interface would occur due to changes in PHP 7.2.
 * Tested with WordPress 4.9.